Weather in Las Vegas is categorized as an arid desert climate, which is quite distinct from what most people are accustomed to.

 Outdoors - Mid-days get toasty but at higher elevations are just great.
 Golfer's - this month through rest of summer it's early tee time season.

-Last couple of weeks normally get real hot.
+Last couple of weeks normally get hot and that 'blow dryer' breeze begins to be felt.

 JULY - F 104 - 81 -- C 40 - 27